5 Lakes to Visit in Pemberton

 This lake is hard to miss!
 One Mile Lake is located just at the entrance to Pemberton, off Highway 99.
 This accessibility of the lake makes it a popular destination at any time of the year.
 There is a park at the south end of the lake, complete with picnic tables, fire pit and designated swim area.
 An accessible trail loops right around the lake, perfect for a walk during all seasons.
 The lake is often used in the winter for skating and hockey.
 During the summer ,the lake is used by the local dragon boat team, paddle boarders and canoes.

-Not the best name for a lake, but this hidden gem is located just a short drive or bike ride north of Pemberton.
-There is a great network of trails around the lake which are popular with mountain bikers, horse riders and trail runners.
-Mosquito Lake is a great swimming lake in the summer months.
+Mosquito and Ivey Lake are located side by side just a short drive or bike ride north of Pemberton.
+There is a great network of trails around the lakes which are popular with mountain bikers, horse riders and trail runners.
+Mosquito & Ivey Lake are the go to spot for Pemberton locals during the summer months.

 3. Birkenhead Lake